 Participants were divided into three groups:

-The cocentration of androgen receptors was the highest in the traps of powerlifters using anabolic steroids.
-According to the study the androgen receptors content differs greatly between the human neck/traps and the limb muscles.
+The concentration of androgen receptors was the highest in the traps of powerlifters using anabolic steroids.
+According to the study, the content of androgen receptors differs greatly between the human neck/traps and the limb muscles.